-- Ensure that framework agreements for commonly used items are available, appropriately managed and readily accessible for departmental staff in order to maximise the University's purchasing power. - ❖ Ensure that all high value and strategic procurement projects involve timely consultation between departments and purchasing professionals based in the Procurement Department and where applicable with the involvement of the Project Management Office. - ❖ Ensure that all contractual documents are reviewed by an appropriate person prior to authorisation. - Ensure that suppliers operating credentials and financial stability are sound and reliable - Ensure appropriate segregation of duties by means of approved authorisation limits and definition of roles - Comply with the University's Financial Regulations and Procedures - Work with faculties and departments to identify key stakeholders and engage with them to ensure a good understanding of procurement and that key information is disseminated across the University. - Share our successes across the University - Promote new and current contracts - ❖ Provide regular updates using appropriate methods including the Procurement webpage and new staff inductions. - Hold procurement events and deliver presentations for both internal and external stakeholders. - Deliver training where appropriate on activities such as procurement, contract management, compliance, social value, commercialism and e-tendering.
+- Actively promote carbon literacy training in our sphere of influence and the understanding of our net zero carbon target by 2030 - Ensure that framework agreements for commonly used items are available, appropriately managed, and readily accessible for departmental staff to maximise the University's purchasing power. - Ensure that all high value and strategic procurement projects involve timely consultation between departments and purchasing professionals based in the Procurement Department and where applicable with the involvement of the Project Management Office. - Ensure that all contractual documents are reviewed by an appropriate person prior to authorisation. - Ensure that suppliers operating credentials and financial stability are sound and reliable - Ensure appropriate segregation of duties by means of approved authorisation limits and definition of roles - Comply with the University's Financial Regulations and Procedures - Work with faculties and departments to identify key stakeholders and engage with them to ensure a good understanding of procurement and that key information is disseminated across the University. - Share our successes across the University - Promote new and current contracts - Provide regular updates using appropriate methods including the Procurement webpage and new staff inductions. - Hold procurement events and deliver presentations for both internal and external stakeholders. - Deliver training where appropriate on activities such as procurement, contract management, compliance, social value, commercialism, and e-tendering.